akramessallak/Superstore-sales-profit-analysis/README.md

 ##  6. Discount & Profitability Analysis

+While several factors (region, shipping mode, customer segment, and time) could influence profitability, the analysis prioritized discounts because they showed the strongest relationship with declining profit margins.
+Regional filtering was then used to identify where these losses were concentrated.

 An analysis of discount levels reveals the primary root cause of losses in the **Furniture** category:

 ![Furniture Discount Analysis](Screenshots/06_furniture_discount_analysis.png)